-The Regent Scholar Grant program provides one-time grants to individual faculty or to campus programs that undertake undergraduate research projects having potential to foster innovation, entrepreneurship, and talent development.
-Programs may have an emphasis on science, technology, engineering, and mathematics (STEM) as well as pursuits in academic disciplines, including arts, humanities, or professional studies.
-The 2018-2019 program will provide three awards of up to $50,000 each and successful projects must be completed on or before August 31, 2020.
+The Regent Scholar Grant program provides one-time grants to individual faculty or to institutional programs that undertake undergraduate research projects having potential to foster innovation, entrepreneurship, and talent development.
+Programs may have an emphasis on science, technology, engineering, and mathematics (STEM), as well as pursuits in academic disciplines, including arts, humanities, or professional studies.
+The 2019-2020 program will provide three awards of up to $50,000 each and successful projects must be completed on or before August 31, 2021.

 The Regent Scholar Grant program was formally introduced in 2014 and provided grants through two annual fiscal cycles in 2015 and 2016.
 The program was designed to stimulate faculty-student collaborative research primarily at the comprehensive campuses in the UW System.
 Through a highly competitive process, Regent Scholar Grants provided summer funding support for faculty to engage in research with undergraduate students, ultimately benefiting both.
 Early in 2015, five initial awardees were selected from a field of 32 entrants from across the UW System and were recognized as “Regent Scholars.”
 In 2016, an additional three Regent Scholars were recognized.

-The Regent Scholar Grant program has been reinstated for 2018-2019 and will provide three awards of up to $50,000 each.
+The Regent Scholar Grant program has been reinstated for 2019-2020 and will provide three awards of up to $50,000 each.
 See the RFP at the link on this page for full details.
 All UW System campuses are eligible to apply.
 Regent Scholar Grants will be available for faculty, along with undergraduate students and other collaborative partners, for programs supporting entrepreneurial ideas and innovative projects that have potential to lead to job creation and economic development, and to foster entrepreneurship.
-A maximum or two entries per campus may be nominated this program cycle.
-Deadline for applications is 5 p.m., November 28, 2018.
+A maximum or two entries per institution may be nominated this program cycle.
+Deadline for applications is 5:00 p.m., October 7, 2019.

 To be considered for funding, a proposal must complete all the application requirements outlined below.
 Selection committee members will evaluate each grant proposal and score it using a possible total of 100 points.
 Possible point totals for each application section are described below.
 Grants will be awarded based upon cumulative point totals.